joeselway/simple-linux-sysmon/README.md

 ⚠️ **This tool has been created for academic purposes only (bash practice) and should not be used in production!!** ⚠️

+**What it does**
+- Logs basic system info and performance statistics to a local file, in JSON format, for collection by a complementary log forwarder

 **System Requirements:**
 - Ubuntu
   - 20.04 (tested)